cwi-nl/sen-symposium/program/index.md

 | 17:10-18:10 | | |	| Reception | | | | |

 While you are here, do consider [becoming a member of VERSEN](http://www.versen.nl/register).

-While you are here, do consider [becoming a member of VERSEN](http://www.versen.nl/register).